absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   end
 ```

-This way associations are all handled in the context [business logic aware](https://github.com/absinthe-graphql/absinthe/issues/443#issuecomment-405929499) conditions, to support this is actually surprisingly simple
+This way associations are all handled in the context [business logic aware](https://github.com/absinthe-graphql/absinthe/issues/443#issuecomment-405929499) conditions, to support this is actually surprisingly simple.

-Since we had already setup users to load associated posts we can change that to use dataloader to illustrate how much simpler this gets
+Since we had already setup users to load associated posts we can change that to use dataloader to illustrate how much simpler this gets.

-Let's start by adding `dataloader` as a dependency
+Let's start by adding `dataloader` as a dependency in `mix.exs`:

-In `mix.exs`

 ```elixir
 defp deps do